SWI-Prolog/swipl-devel/CMAKE.md

     cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr/local/swipl-git

-After `sudo make install`, SWI will be located in `/usr/local/swipl-git` and can be run via `/usr/local/swipl-git/bin/swipl`.
+After `sudo make install`, SWI will be located in `/usr/local/swipl-git` and can be run as follows:

+    /usr/local/swipl-git/bin/swipl

 You may then want to set env variables `SWI_HOME_DIR` and `LD_LIBRARY_PATH` accordingly: